FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Axe*
 An axe that is super effective against Infantry units.
 It uses Defense and Skill for damage instead of Strength.
 It inflicts Rock Punctures on the enemy and from the second version onwards, it also Drenches the enemy.
+On its fourth version, it's also effective against Monsters, uses Defense, Skill and Speed for damage and raises Skill and Speed.

 ## Lance